Plotting#

 This chapter presents ways to create figures and graphs, more generally called data visualizations.
 As examples, we’ll generate three figures:

-• We’ll replicate a figure from the Pew Research Center that shows changes in religious affiliation in the U.S. over time.
+• We’ll replicate a figure from the Pew Research Center that shows changes in religious affiliation in the United States over time.

-• We’ll replicate the figure from The Economist that shows the prices of sandwiches in Boston and London (we saw this data back in Chapter 3).
+• We’ll replicate a figure from The Economist that shows the prices of sandwiches in Boston and London (we saw this data back in Chapter 3).

 • We’ll make a plot to test Zipf’s law, which describes the relationship between word frequencies and their ranks.